July 2025 Update

 We’re pleased to share our monthly update highlighting key activities at E-Comm as we enhance our services for first responder partners and the public.
-This month’s highlights include strong service level results, transformation updates, and a look back at 9-1-1 Week.
 View the PDF version of this update here.

 Past Monthly Updates